In today’s world of digital abundance your business website needs to work extra hard to gain the confidence of those who visit it.

 The casual first person narrative is very effective for someone like Branson, known more for woolly jumpers than stifling suits.

 Without question your content should be human.
-By that I mean you should drop any pretensension.
 Adopt shorter words.
 Avoid sounding like an academic essay.
+Write like you talk.

 My old graphic design student essays from 2004 are filled with fancy pants terminology because I was trying to sound authoritative in making arguments.
-This is what we were taught to do in academic writing.
+This is what we were all taught to do in academic writing, at university, law school… whatever it was.

-When a reader feels undecided about a website they’re looking at, a basic serving of meat and potatoes prose is ten times better than a complicated word salad.
+When a reader feels undecided about a website they’re looking at, a basic serving of meat and potatoes prose is ten times better than a bland word salad.

 Instead of writing for their website, some businesses have had success producing audio podcasts.
 An actual spoken human voice is as human-sounding as you can get!